MQL vs SQL:

 Sales Acceptance Lead

-A remarkable phase between the MQL and the SQL in the sales funnel is the acceptance of the sales by a lead.
+A remarkable phase between the MQL vs SQL in the sales funnel is the acceptance of the sales by a lead.
 Once an MQL accepts the sales material or shows interest, the prospect is handed off to the sales team.
 This phase is called the Sales Acceptance Lead.
 Sales Acceptance Lead (SAL) is the bridge between both sides (marketing and sales) where a potential lead can be a conversion.

 A small misalignment between the two teams may have the result of missing a potential lead.
 A company needs to scrutinize the chemistry between the marketing and sales teams.

-Alignment of Marketing and Sales Team:
+Alignment of Marketing and Sales Teams:

 2 out of 3 companies closed more deals when their marketing team and sales teams were aligned,